snowplow-archive/snowplow.github.com/_posts/2015-06-09-spark-streaming-example-project-0.1.0-released.md

 >                        --config ./config/config.hocon.sample
 >```

-####Step 8: Two new DynamoDB Tables - AggregateRecords and StreamingCountsApp
+####Step 8: Two new DynamoDB Tables - my-table and StreamingCounts

 Browse to http://aws.amazon.com/console/ and check that data is making it to your DynamoDB table.
 You'll notice two tables get created.
-StreamingCountsApp is the table that gets used by Spark for checkpointing Kinesis position.
+StreamingCounts is the table that gets used by Spark for checkpointing Kinesis position.
 A second table gets created by Spark to send the aggregated data.
 This is the power of "analytics on write" process in action.
 ![dynamodb screenshot png][dynamodb-table]

-####Step 9: Inspect the AggregateRecords table in DynamoDB
+####Step 9: Inspect the "my-table" table in DynamoDB

 Success!
-You should see data being written to the AggregateRecords table in DynamoDB.
+You should see data being written to the table in DynamoDB.
 ![data table png][data-table]

 ####Step 10: Shut everything down